Dr. Marilyn Jager Adams

 Dr. Marilyn Jager Adams: Right, and we can call them girls and us boys, and it works.

 David Boulton: What’s generally animating the Children of the Code Project is our sense that a significant number of our children are confused.
-They're drowning in ambiguity overwhelm, and they feel like there's something wrong with them because of it.
+They’re drowning in ambiguity overwhelm, and they feel like there’s something wrong with themselves because of it.

 Back to the ABCs: